nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 5. Type a command in the command line and press `ENTER` to execute it.
 You should see the following:
 6. Refer to [4.0 Usage](#40-usage) for details of each command.

+Note: The examples and expected outcome given in each section are independent from the other sections, and not meant to be in sequential order.

 ```
 ________                __                .__  _____
 \_____  \  __ __  _____/  |_  ____   _____|__|/ ____\__.__.